UDLab/HexaDot/docs/prerequisite_install_guide/prerequisite_install_guide.md

 To test in the browser we will be using the ionic serve command which compile the sass file, starts up a node based web server with livereload, and launches your default web browser (Chrome is suggested).

 To run the ionic serve we will be using the Visual Studio NPM Task Runner extension that we installed earlier.
-There are 2 npm commands that have been added to the package.json file for the AppReadyApp to launch the ionic serve process:
+There are 2 npm commands that have been added to the package.json file for the HexaDotApp to launch the ionic serve process:

 1. ionic-serve -> starts up the server, open the default browser and navigates to the mobile app view.
 You can still get to the ionic-lab page that ionic-lab launches.
 1. ionic-lab -> same as the ionic serve but the start up page is the ionic-lab page that shows a side by side view of Android and iOS.